badalsharmaa/Badalfoundation/README.md

-# Watch Live Preview:👇
+# Live Preview 👇
 http://badalfoundation.great-site.net/

-# Badalfoundation
+# Donation Website

 This is a website that allows users to make donations to various causes and charities.
 The website is created using HTML and CSS, and it integrates a payment gateway to process the transactions.